What is the role of testosterone/hormones/androgens in male pattern hair loss?

 Finasteride results in an average reduction of 50% for the prostate specific antigen score (PSA test).
 The score should be doubled to work out the risk of prostate cancer.
 The risk of prostate cancer related to finasteride use has been very carefully reviewed.
 Current evidence is reassuring and it does not seem to increase the risk or cancer nor result in more serious disease than in those that do not take the drug.
 Although some cases of breast cancer have been reported in patients on finasteride, there is no evidence that the drug was the cause.

 Update (2017).
-Finasteride can occasionally result in erectile dysfunction during treatment.
+Finasteride has been reported to be associated with erectile dysfunction during treatment but surveys have indicated it is not more frequent than in men that are not using finasteride.
 Persistent erectile dysfunction lasting more than 3 months has been reported in about 1% of men taking low-dose finasteride for more than 205 days who had discontinued the treatment.
 Other symptoms rarely reported include depression, suicidal ideation, anxiety, panic attacks, Peyronie disease, penile shrinkage, gynaecomastia, muscle atrophy, cognitive impairment, insomnia, severely dry skin and tinnitus.
 However, these persistent side effects have been noted at similar rates in clinical trials in patients taking placebo medications.
 Causative association is uncertain.

 Are there any contraindications for finasteride?